-Understanding how to classify your hired caregiver and what to pay and when is confusing for any layman.
+Understanding how to classify your hired caregiver — and what to pay and when — is confusing for most of us who don’t have an accounting background.
 An accountant can set you straight and make sure you navigate your payment process and taxes appropriately.

 “I would not recommend offering a salary to prospective caregivers,” says attorney Joseph D. Kamenshchik.

 If you pay a salary, you may be tempted not to track the specific hours worked.
-“If the weekly salary, when broken down by hours worked, does not fully satisfy minimum wage and/or overtime obligations, legal trouble is right around the corner,” Kamenshchik explains.
+“If the weekly salary, when broken down by hours worked, doesn’t fully satisfy minimum wage and/or overtime obligations, legal trouble is right around the corner,” Kamenshchik explains.

-In addition to paying a caregiver back the extra money you owe, you could be stuck with double damages, lawyer’s fees and interest.
-Making it an hourly position to start is a much safer bet.
+In addition to paying a caregiver back the extra money you owe, you could be stuck with paying additional damages, lawyer’s fees, and interest.
+Making it an hourly position from the start is a much safer bet.

 This is a companion tip to paying hourly.
-You have to make sure you know how many hours they work.
-Figure out a system for tracking their time every day.
+You have to make sure you know how many hours your caregiver is working and establish a system for tracking their time every day.